 A CRBA certifies that a child born abroad is a US citizen.
 A CRBA does not determine the identity of the child’s legal parents.
 Therefore, in general, the name/s listed on the CRBA is/are the US citizen parent/s with a biological connection to the child.
 A second parent may be listed on the CRBA if the second parent demonstrates a legal parental relationship to the child under local law; the CRBA does not, however, serve as a record of that individual’s status.

 A US passport also documents the citizenship status of the bearer and, during the period of its validity, is proof of US citizenship.
-If the Embassy or Consulate determines that the child is a US citizen, he or she will need a US passport to enter the United States.
-As part of the application process, the parents must provide evidence to the local US Embassy or Consulate of the child’s identity, birth, and citizenship.
-In an ART case, the parents may be requested to provide medical and documentary evidence of the child’s conception and birth and such other evidence as would demonstrate the biological connection between parent and child, along with evidence of the parents’ identity, citizenship, requisite physical presence in the United States, and legal status as the child’s parent under local law.
+If the Embassy or Consulate determines that the child is a US citizen, he or she will need a US passport to enter the US.
+As part of the application process, parents must provide evidence to the local US Embassy or Consulate of the child’s identity, birth, and citizenship.
+In an ART case, US post may request that parents provide medical and documentary evidence of a child’s conception and birth and such other evidence to demonstrate the biological connection between parent and child, along with evidence of the parents’ identity, citizenship, requisite physical presence in the US, and legal status as the child’s parent under local law.
 Parents may also arrange for DNA tests of the child, using approved labs and procedures as described in our Information Sheet for Parents on US Citizenship and DNA Testing.

-If the child is biologically related to a US citizen father, but not to the father’s spouse, the case would be treated as a birth out of wedlock to a US citizen father, pursuant to INA § 309(a), and the father would have to meet the additional requirements of that section.
-If the child is biologically related to a US citizen mother, but not her spouse, the case would be treated as a birth out of wedlock to a US citizen mother, and would have to meet the requirements of INA § 309(c).
-If the child is the biological child of both parents, and the biological parents are married to one another, INA § 301 requirements would apply, including a requirement that at least one of the US citizen parents had resided in the United States prior to the child’s birth.
+If the child is biologically related to a US citizen father, but not to the father’s spouse, DoS will treat the case as a birth out of wedlock to a US citizen father, pursuant to INA § 309(a).
+The father must meet that section’s additional requirements.
+If the child is biologically related to a US citizen mother, but not to her spouse, DoS would treat the case as a birth out of wedlock to a US citizen mother.
+The mother must also meet the requirements of INA § 309(c).
+If the child is the biological child of both parents, and the biological parents are married to one another, INA § 301 requirements apply, including the requirement that at least one of the US citizen parents resided in the US prior to the child’s birth.

-The regulations governing issuance of a US passport to a minor under 16 are found in 22 Code of Federal Regulations (CFR) § 51.28.
-Essentially, the legal parents of the child must both consent to the passport application unless one of the exceptions enumerated under 22 CFR § 51.28 exists.
-If, under local law, a surrogate mother is the legal mother of a child born through ART, then the surrogate mother would need to consent to passport issuance for the minor child or one of the exceptions to the two-parent consent rule in 22 CFR § 51.28 would have to be met.
-The burden of demonstrating the citizenship and identities of the minor’s legal parents rests with the passport applicant under 22 CFR §§ 51.23 and 51.40.
+Regulations governing issuance of a US passport to a minor under 16 are at 22 Code of Federal Regulations (CFR) § 51.28.
+Essentially, the legal parents of the child must both consent to the passport application unless an exception enumerated at 22 CFR § 51.28 exists.
+If, under local law, a surrogate mother is the legal mother of a child born through ART, then the surrogate mother must consent to passport issuance for the minor child or, an exception to the two-parent consent rule in 22 CFR § 51.28 must apply.
+The passport applicant bears the burden of demonstrating citizenship and identities of the minor’s legal parents under 22 CFR §§ 51.23 and 51.40.